-I recently found out that a 13 year old girl, Nora Keegan from Calgary, Canada, had conducted a piece of research to test whether the volume of electric hand dryers were detrimental to children’s hearing.
+Some time ago I found out that a 13 year old girl, Nora Keegan from Calgary, Canada, had conducted a piece of research to test whether the volume of electric hand dryers were detrimental to children’s hearing.

 She’d noticed that her own ears would start ringing after using certain dryers, and decided to test her hypothesis.
 She visited over 40 public washrooms and used a professional decibel meter to measure sound levels of hand dryers from various heights and distances.